-The next IMAA Workshop will be held in the School of Archaeology, Geography and Environment Science, University of Reading on 24th- 25th February 2018.
+The 2018 IMAA Workshop was held in the School of Archaeology, Geography and Environment Science, University of Reading on 24th- 25th February 2018.

-The aim of the workshop is to bring together specialists in geoarchaeology, NPPs, palynology, plant macroremains, and phytoliths who are working in universities, major heritage organisations, and commercial archaeology companies in order to share research and skills.
-The 2 day workshop will include presentations, poster sessions and microscope sessions on the following themes:
+The workshop brought together specialists in geoarchaeology, NPPs, palynology, plant macroremains, and phytoliths who are working in universities, major heritage organisations, and professional archaeology in order to share research and skills.
+The 2 day workshop included presentations, poster sessions and microscope sessions on the following themes:

 - Woodland exploitation